• Drivers in the Military in Illinois

 Stationed outside of Illinois and facing the renewal of your license?
 If you have an Illinois driver's license and are in the military, you have more options than the average driver.

-Military enlistees, their spouses, and any dependent children living with them can have the expiration of their driver's licenses deferred for up to 45 days following discharge or following reassignment back to a military base in Illinois.
+Military enlistees, their spouses, and any dependent children living with them can have the expiration of their driver's licenses deferred for up to 120 days following discharge or following reassignment back to a military base in Illinois, and your vehicle registration renewal can be deferred for up to 45 days.
+This also applies to civilian employees of the DoD and U.S. Armed Services.

 To accomplish this, you need a Military Deferral Certificate card.
 This card must be carried with the license.
 Here's how to get one:

-• Photocopy your current driver's license, your military ID card, and proof of Illinois residence.
+• Photocopy your current driver's license, your military ID card, and your out-of-state mailing address.

 • Write a letter explaining your request.